 By 1697, Martin Martin had graduated from the University of Edinburgh and made his now famous and arduous tour of the Western Isles of Scotland.
 He left us some of the earliest descriptions of life on St Kilda, our furthest inhabited island and strong in the national consciousness.

-In 1986 I headed out there myself - on a much less well known tour - on an old sailing ship the Lorne Leader, in the company of the last remaining St Kildan, Lachlan MacDonald.
-He was in his eighties at the time, had never been back to the island (and slept in the bunk above me).
+In 1986 I headed out there myself - on a much less well known tour - on an old sailing ship the Lorne Leader, in the company of a St Kildan, Lachlan MacDonald, in his eighties at the time and sleeping in the bunk above me.
 You can see young Lachlan in many of the photos of the island prior to evacuation in 1930.
 I remember him as tall, friendly, self contained - and with a snore that kept most of us awake (which we of course denied).

 In the ship’s galley, in the presence of such a man, at sea, another traveller Max MacLeod (his own family part of famous Hebridean lineage) sang old songs to us, his voice natural, untrained and without drama.
 An ordinary voice made powerful by the setting and company.
 Max was aware of this.
 It is a strong memory.